GUIDELINES FOR ATTENDING CHURCH - PHASE Four (Effective March 22, 2021

 We have added Masses to the schedule to allows for those who wish the opportunity to attend Mass.
-The Mass schedule or Phase I: Sat 4PM, Sun 8AM, 10AM, 12N, 5PM.
-Daily Masses: Mon-Thurs 8AM and 5:30PM.
+The Mass current chedule : Sat 4PM, Sun 8AM, 10AM, 12N, 5PM.
+Daily Masses: Mon-Thurs 8AM.

 You will register for a ‘spot’.
 Most spots can accommodate 3 adults.
 So, if you are attending Mass by yourself or with a spouse you will sign up for 1 spot.
 If you are a family of 5 you will need 2 spots.

-You will not be able to just show up to attend Mass.
+Unfortunately, you will not be able to just "show up" to attend Mass.
 On Wednesday morning a link will be emailed out through Flocknote and posted on the Blog (which you can access through the website).
 This link will allow you to register.
 For those who don’t have access to the internet, you may call Gloria in the Office and she will complete the form with you on the phone.
 Leaving a message does not create a reservation.

 After registering, you will receive a confirmation email.
 This must be printed and brought with you to Mass.
 If you register with Gloria you will need to make arrangements to pick up a printed confirmation by Friday 5PM.